-Friday 25 November is a nightmare for the indecisive among us.
-On one hand Black Friday means the discount-fuelled, frenzied start of the Christmas shopping season.
+Friday 27 November is a nightmare for the indecisive among us.
+On one hand it’s Black Friday and that means the discount-fuelled, frenzied start of the Christmas shopping season.

-On the other Buy Nothing Day is an invitation to pledge to escape the “shopalypse” for 24 hours.
+On the other it’s Buy Nothing Day, an invitation to pledge to escape the “shopalypse” for 24 hours.

 What is Black Friday?